+It’s the start of the new year and 2015 is likely to be a year of inspections.
 We are due to be inspected as a training practice and at some time in the year we will have a visit from the Care Quality Commission (CQC) who are to health care and general practices, what Ofsted… Read More »

 Regular readers will know that the latest reincarnation of the NHS has a pretty central role for the CQC (Care Quality Commission) in policing the quality of your General Practice.
 The old type inspections were relatively low key but there has been a change of leadership and the new inspections have been beefed up a… Read More »

+2013 is a momentous year for the NHS and for General Practice.
 The pessimists amongst us may view 2013 as the year that bureaucracy finally conquered the last bastion of resistance in the NHS, General Practice.

 Regular readers are well aware that this newsletter is more therapy for me rather than an informative, life changing, therapeutic experience for you.
 Most of the time I feel that you should be rewarded for actually getting to the end.
 The purpose of therapeutic writing is to offload and share your inner worries and by… Read More »